emylincon/cache_prediction/README.md

 # Network Cache Prediction
 Exploring Network Cache Prediction to increase Users QoE.
-The idea to predict users request based on users request pattern and then prefetch the data to reduce latency.
+The idea to predict users request based on their request pattern and then prefetch the data to reduce latency.

 The algorithms Explored include:
 * ARIMA